CHRIS Frequently Asked Questions

 If your question is related to the network, contact your local network administrator.

-If your local support personnel cannot resolve the problem, contact the CHRIS Help Desk at (800)231-5747 or email@example.com.
+If your local support personnel cannot resolve the problem, contact the CHRIS Help Desk.

-The Site reports provide a summary of FDLRS Child Find activities by month and year for the three most recent school years.
+The Site reports provide a summary of activities by month and year for the three most recent school years.

-Only the Help Desk can generate Site reports.
-When you contact the Help Desk you will be asked to specify the type of Site reports needed (Workload or Unduplicated) and the name of the county/counties to be included in the report.
+Contact the CHRIS Help Desk with your request.
+You will be asked to specify the type of Site report needed (Workload or Unduplicated) and the name of the county/counties to be included in the report.
+Site reports are typically available within 1-2 business days.

-The Unduplicated and Workload Site reports provide summary data for the following events: Referral First Contact (First Contact with FDLRS Date), Transition (Transition Meeting Date or Part C to Part B Referral Date), Screening (Final Result Date), Evaluation (Evaluation Completion Date), Exceptional Student Education Eligibility (ESE Eligibility Date), and Individual Education Plan/Individual Family Service Plan (IEP/IFSP Date).
-The Workload Site report provides summary data for the same events as the Unduplicated with the addition of Referral In (Referral In Date).
-The workload report counts the number of times each event occurred.
-The unduplicated report is based on the number of children served and indicates the total number of children who experienced each event.
+The Unduplicated and Workload Site reports provide summary data for the following events: Referral First Contact (First Contact Date), Transition (Transition Meeting Date or Part C to Part B Referral Date), Screening (Final Result Date), Evaluation (Evaluation Completion Date), Exceptional Student Education Eligibility (ESE Eligibility Date), and Individual Education Plan/Individual Family Service Plan (IEP/IFSP Date).
+The Workload Site report provides summary data for the same events as the Unduplicated Site report with the addition of Referral In (Referral In Date).
+The Workload Site report counts the number of times each event occurred.
+The Unduplicated Site report is based on the number of children served and indicates the total number of children who experienced each event.
 For example, a child with two separate completed Screening events would be counted once in the unduplicated report, but twice in the workload report.

 All finds performed on the Reports Find screen are "And" finds by default.
 This means that the resulting records in the found set must meet the criteria selected in all sections.
 The OR option can be used to create an "Or" find.
 An "Or" find will result in a found set that contains records meeting the criteria specified in any one of the sections.
 For example, if you were to perform a find on two separate search criteria, an "And" find would result in a found set of records that meet both search criteria, while an "Or" find would result in a found set of records that meet either search criteria.

-The following training sessions are available: New User Training, Reports Training, Advanced Reports Training, and Data Facilitator Training.
-Additional information on CHRIS training sessions is available in the Training section.
+The following training sessions are available: User Training, Reports Training, and Data Facilitator Training.
+Additional information on CHRIS training sessions is available on the CHRIS website Training section.

 Contact the CHRIS Help Desk to schedule a training session.

-Data facilitators serve as the primary contact for CHRIS users at the FDLRS centers and serve as center liaisons to the CHRIS project.
-Data facilitator duties include: defining pull-down lists, controlling user sessions, requesting user authorization from the CHRIS Help Desk, assisting local users or referring them to the CHRIS Help Desk for assistance, and monitoring CHRIS project activities via the newsletter and website.
+Data facilitators serve as the primary contact for CHRIS users and serve as liaisons to the CHRIS Help Desk.
+Duties include: defining pull-down lists; requesting user authorization from the CHRIS Help Desk; assisting local users or referring them to the CHRIS Help Desk for assistance; and monitoring CHRIS project activities via the website.

 CHRIS data facilitators are selected by the center manager.
-Data facilitators must be "hands-on" CHRIS users, comfortable with and understanding of technology, and knowledgeable about Child Find philosophy and practice (i.e., a Child Find professional).
-The CHRIS Help Desk strongly recommends that no more than two people from each FDLRS site serve as data facilitators.
+Data facilitators must be "hands-on" CHRIS users, comfortable with and understanding of technology, and knowledgeable about Child Find philosophy and practice (a Child Find professional).

-Only the CHRIS Help Desk can add user accounts in CHRIS.
-Data facilitators can request that a user account be added by completing the New User Data Form.
+Only the CHRIS Help Desk can add or remove user accounts in CHRIS.
+Data facilitators can request that a user account be added by completing the New User Data Form or be removed by emailing the CHRIS Help Desk at email@example.com.
+The New User Data Form is available on the CHRIS website.

 Users wishing to join TAWG should contact the CHRIS Help Desk.